-Catastrophic Injury & Wrongful Death
+Catastrophic Injury and Wrongful Death Lawyers

 Have you lost someone close to you, or have you or a loved one suffered a very serious injury due to the actions of someone else?
 If so, then you, your loved ones, and whoever suffered have the right to claim damages and compensation under North Carolina Law.

 Claims for very serious injuries, or “catastrophic injury”, can be filed by the person injured and/or their loved ones.
 Wrongful death claims are filed by loved ones seeking damages for their loss.
 While you cannot put a price-tag on the life of a loved one, or the suffering and quality of life lost due to injury, you can seek compensation for the related expenses, any expected financial loss in the future, and possibly more for the physical and emotional pain endured.

 There are many details to work through to figure out whether a case can be won or not, which is why you should contact our experienced attorneys if you believe you have a case.
 We can work through the details with you thoroughly, and determine the best path to take to get the outcome you deserve.
 It is best not to hesitate, as North Carolina has a statute of limitations of only three years to file an injury claim, and only two years for wrongful death claims.

 Requirements for a Valid Lawsuit